Chess-Fish/v1-core/docs/index.md

 function depositToTournament(uint256 tournamentID, uint256 amount) external
 ```

-used to deposit prizes to tournament
+Used to deposit prizes to tournament

 ## IChessFishNFT